SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-Compared to the original $$r\|\mu \sim N(\mu, \Sigma_{\pi})$$, we replace the true $$\mu$$ with our estimation $$\mu^{\star}$$.
-Simultaneously, the variance increased to $$\Sigma + M$$ accounting for our forecast on expected return as well.
+In comparison to the original $$r\|\mu \sim N(\mu, \Sigma_{\pi})$$, we replace the true $$\mu$$ with our refined estimation $$\mu^{\star}$$.
+Simultaneously, the variance expands to $$\Sigma + M$$ accounting for uncerntainty around our forecast on expected return as well.

 ### Deviate From a Neutral Point! <a name="dev"></a>

-With all the work up to the point, what do we finally get?
-Is it consistent with the idea of deviating from a neutral point based on investment views as allerged?
-It would become much clearer after a few more algebra transformations.
+After all the groundwork laid out, the moment of revelation has arrived.
+Does our final result align with the concept of deviating from a neutral point based on investment views, as proposed?
+The clarity we seek will unfold through a few more algebraic steps.

 $$
 \begin{aligned}
 \mu^{\star} &= \pi + \Sigma_{\pi}P^T(\Omega + P\Sigma_{\pi}P^T)^{-1} (Q-P\pi) \\
+\mu^{\star} &= \pi + Mean Adjustment From View
 \end{aligned}
 $$

-The BL estimation $$\mu^{\star}$$ can also be represented as the summation of prior mean return and an adjustment term accounting for investors' view to take active risk. $$(Q-P\pi)$$ is simply the difference between investors' view and prior mean.
+The Black-Litterman estimation $$\mu^{\star}$$ can be perceived as sum of prior mean return and an adjustment term accounting for investors' view to active risk-taking.
+The difference $$(Q-P\pi)$$ reflects the disparity between investors' view and prior mean.
 The difference is further scaled by a ratio roughly in the form of $$\dfrac{Prior Variance}{Investment View Variance + Prior Variance}$$ adjusted to the return space.

-Quite clearly, two factors jointly decide the magnitude of our deviation.
-Other than the difference between prior mean and investment view, the comparison between prior variance and investment view variance also play a critical part.
-In an extreme case of infinity variance on investment view or zero variance on prior, the BL estimation is exactly the prior mean estimation.
-Starting from this point, as variance on prior becomes larger compared to variance on investment view, the BL estimation gradually move torward to a blend with higher emphasis on investors' views.
+Evidently, two factors collaboratively influence the extent of our deviation from prior.In addition to the distinction between the prior mean and the investment view, the comparison between prior variance and investment view variance also play a pivotal part.

+In extreme cases where investment view variance is infinite or prior variance is zero, the BL estimation aligns exactly with the prior mean estimation.
+Starting from this point, as the investment view variance becomes smaller relative to the prior variance, the BL estimation gradually shifts torward to a blend with higher emphasis on investors' views.
 This is an estimation error awared forecast!

+Feeding this refined estimation into an unconstraint Mean Variance Optimization also results in a deviation from the benchmark portfolio.
+The investment views are added on top of the benchmark portfolio.

+$$
+\begin{aligned}
+x^{\star} &= (\lambda \Sigma)^{-1} \mu^{\star} \\
+&= (\lambda \Sigma)^{-1} (\pi + Mean Adjustment From View) \\
+&= x_0 + x_{Mean Adjustment From view}
+\end{aligned}
+$$

 **The Shrinkage Perspective**

-Another representation providing great intuition can be gained from the shrinkage perspective as well.
+Another representation that offers intuitive insights can be derived from the shrinkage perspective.
 The BL estimation $$\mu^{\star}$$ can be decomposed into weighted average of prior mean and the return mean estimation implied from investment views $$P\mu_{view} = Q$$.
-Though $$\mu_{view}$$ is not uniquely defined in case of partial investment views (P is not invertible in the case), it does not hinder us from using it for further intuitions.
+Though $$\mu_{view}$$ is not uniquely defined in case of partial investment views (P is not invertible in the case), it does not hinder us from using it for further insights.

-As shown below the summation of the two weights equal to an identity matrix ($$  W_0 + W_{view} = I $$).
-The BL estimation lies between the the prior mean and mean forecast from investment views.
+As illustrated below, the sum of the two weights equal to an identity matrix ($$  W_0 + W_{view} = I $$).
+The BL estimation lies within the range spanned by the prior mean and the mean forecast derived from investment views.

 $$
 \begin{aligned}